ErikMcClure/sweetiebot/README.md

 ### Markov
 * **MaxPMLines:** This is the maximum number of lines a response can be before sweetiebot automatically sends it as a PM to avoid cluttering the chat.
 Default: 5
 * **Maxlines:** Maximum number of lines the `!episodequote` command can be given.
-* **DefaultLines:** Number of lines for the markov chain to spawn when not given a line count.
+* **DefaultLines:** Number of lines for the Markov chain to spawn when not given a line count.
 * **UseMemberNames:** Use member names instead of random pony names

 ### Users